 Call Me Blair

-Unsure if it's the outcome of the Japanese Whisky cocktails she had inhaled at lunch but her thinking that she could hideaway on the Piccadilly line at this time of the day was ill-conceived.
-Judging by the luggage cases packed in among the passengers in the carriages, one could only assume that a huge number of flights had just descended on Heathrow a like a broken dam.
+Unsure if it was the outcome of the Japanese Whisky cocktails I'd inhaled at lunch but my thinking that I could hide on the Piccadilly line at this time of the day was ill-conceived.
+Judging by the luggage cases packed in among the passengers in the carriages, one could only assume that a huge number of flights had recently descended on Heathrow like a broken dam.

-Matter of fact in the nine years she had known him she cannot recall ever hearing him with a raised voice.
-Not when Charlotte left the engine running with the key in the ignition of the Range Rover he had just bought her, and it got stolen and not when a partner had walked out with a design he had conceived which later netted that partner millions.
+Matter of fact in the time I've known him, I cannot recall ever hearing him with a raised voice.
+Not when I left the engine running with the key in the ignition of the Range Rover he'd just bought, and it got stolen.
+Not when a partner had walked out with a design he had conceived, which later netted that partner millions.
 He was the kind of guy that when he spoke, you listened, whether or not you planned on doing so.
-Even his stride seemed orchestrated because nothing James did was out of frivolity.
-And it was James who had suggested she took the rest of the afternoon off, saying that she had become married to her work.
+Even his stride, orchestrated because nothing James did was out of frivolity.
+And it was James who had suggested I took the rest of the afternoon off, saying that I'd become married to my work.

 Right, I'm off to find myself a husband!

-Let me know if you need me to screen any of them for you!
+Jess, let me know if you need me to screen any of them for you!